When does the pandemic end? Corona expert admits to Lanz: “I am very skeptical”

 “After the pandemic – when is that?
 Many think this will be the case in June, or in July, when everyone has been vaccinated ”.
 What would it mean to be vaccinated – do vaccinated people actually get privileges, as has already been discussed many times, and how long should these exist if it becomes clear that the “vaccines may not last forever”?
 What happens to people who have been infected but not vaccinated?
 They can be infected again a relatively short time after their initial infection.

 Will a detailed test strategy be sufficient for the safe admission of non-vaccinated persons, for example at events?
 Even if politicians will endeavor to find answers to these questions, further illnesses can still be expected, said Rübsamen-Schaeff.
 Your appeal: “We absolutely need therapy development”.
-She considers hygiene measures such as wearing masks to be relevant even with extensive vaccination success.
+Hygiene measures such as wearing Masks rates them as relevant even with extensive vaccination success.

 Corona virus in Germany: Could the mutations mean that “everything could start all over again”?